improbable-eng/kedge/README.md

 ## Usage

-Kedge package is using [dep](https://github.com/golang/dep) for vendoring.
+Kedge package is using [Go modules](https://github.com/golang/go/wiki/Modules) for vendoring.

 Please see
 * the [kedge](docs/kedge.md) for an actual guide.